Ramen5914/Yumby/README.md

 ### Freezer
 - Freeze items for long term storage
+**I think freezer and refrigerator coukd be merged into a simple ice chest that slows spiikage based on the amount of ice in it.**
 ## Utensils

+**I think most of these are unnecessary, though im not sure what to replace their functions with. potentially a simple "kitchen workstation" where you can prep ingredients, stir them, stuff like that. we can probably have stirring and flipping intrinsic to the pots and stuff**

 ### Cutting Board
 - slice ingredients (meat, veggies)
 - can dice as well for slightly different results